sveltejs/svelte-devtools/README.md

 pnpm build
 ```

-This should build the codebase and output a zip file under `web-ext-artifacts`.
+This will build the codebase and output all the required files in the `build` directory.
+To load the extension for development, follow these steps:

 1. Navigate to the extensions settings page
 2. Turn on the 'Developer mode' switch